 CCTV buyers guide

 CCTV systems comprise of 3 different components.
 The DVR recorder, the individual CCTV cameras and accessories such as leads and power supplies.
-We want to help you plan and purchase your CCTV camera by explaining a little about each of these elements in turn.
-In each guide we explain what the various components do, things to look for when comparing different products on the market and highlight some of the misleading terms and information you might come across.
+We want to help you plan and purchase your system by explaining a little about each of these elements in turn.
+In each guide we see what the various components do, things to look for when comparing different products on the market and highlight some common mistakes or assumptions people make.

 CCTV DVR recorder buying guide